nyetwurk/ecuxplot/README.md

 - **M-Tuner** - [M-Engineering M-Tuner](https://www.m-engineering.us/collections/m-tuner)
 - **SimosTools** - [SimosTools Android app](https://play.google.com/store/apps/details?id=com.app.simostools) ([GitHub](https://github.com/Switchleg1/SimosTools))

 All formats are automatically mapped to standardized field names (based on ECUx, for better or for worse).

-If your format isn't supported, ECUxPlot will attempt to parse it using basic field mapping.
+> **Note**: If your format isn't supported, ECUxPlot will attempt to parse it using basic field mapping.
+If you want to see the original field names in your graph, you can enable the **"Options → Original names"** option.

 ## Data Sources